 STUDENT: You have the option of using TCNJ Student Health Services or a private health care provider to obtain a health clearance.
 Submit this completed form to the STEP Office (School of Education, room 108) no later than 4 weeks prior to departure.
 In addition, a "Specialist Clearance Form" must be completed by medical specialists and mental health professionals who have treated you within the past 6 months.
-Submit the completed "Health Clearance Form" and "Specialist Clearance Form" (s) if applicable, to the STEP OFFICE no later than 4 weeks prior to trip departure.
+Submit the completed "Health Clearance Form" and "Specialist Clearance Form"(s) if applicable, to the STEP OFFICE no later than 4 weeks prior to trip departure.
 NOTE: If you have a change in your health condition after this form is completed, you must notify the STEP Office (609-771-2408 or ext.
 2408).

-STUDENT: Complete top section before your medical appointment.

-Student's Last Name

-Student's First Name

-Country/Countries Included in Travel Plans

-Trip Departure Date

-HEALTH CARE PROVIDERS must be licensed to practice and cannot be an immediate family member.
-Form must be signed by the health care provider and contain an office stamp or provider's business card.

-TO THE HEALTH CARE PROVIDER: The student listed on this form has been accepted to participate in a program abroad.
-Living and studying in a foreign environment may create unexpected physical and emotional stress, which can exacerbate conditions otherwise well-managed.
-Changes in climate, altitude, diet, time zones, and medication availability, among others, are all factors that may impact a student's ability to adjust.
-Please prepare this student for health concerns that may arise during their trip.
-Please perform an individual risk assessment for fitness including the review of the student's medical history, current and chronic health conditions, allergies, medications, and consideration of pre-existing mental health conditions.
-Educate the student about anticipated health risks and methods for prevention and provide/refer student for recommended travel immunizations and medications for prophylaxis, self-treatment, or both based on the student's specific travel plans.

-HEALTH CARE PROVIDER PROFESSIONAL RECOMMENDATION:

-Based upon the information provided by the student, my current observation of the student, and/or review of the student's available medical records and personal health history:

-AT LEAST ONE (1) BOX MUST BE CHECKED

-Student is FIT AND CLEARED for the referenced travel.

-Student is CLEARED for the referenced travel provided reasonable accommodations can be made for the following condition: (Provider may also suggest possible accommodations) \
+PAWS ID# : Student's Last Name Student's First Name e Country/Countries Included in Travel Plans Trip Departure Date not be an immediate family member. ce stamp or provider's business card. in a program abroad.
+Living and stu emotional stress, which can exacerbate time zones, and medication availabilit Please prepare this student for healt risk assessment for fitness including adying in a foreign environment may the conditions otherwise well-manage ty, among others, are all factors that the concerns that may arise during the the review of the student's medical deconsideration of pre-existing mental thods for prevention and provide/ref ed.
+Changes in climate, altitude, diet, may impact a student's ability to adjust. eir trip.
+Please perform an individual history, current and chronic health al health conditions.
+Educate the student for student for recommended travel HEALTH CARE PROVIDER PRO OFESSIONAL RECOMMENDAT TION: by the student, my current observati ion of the student, and/or review of the Based upon the information provided student's available medical records an nd personal health history: , student's available medical records an BE CHECKED AT LEAST ONE (1) BOX MUST B Student is FIT AND CLEAR BE CHECKED RED for the referenced travel. ble accommodations can be made for the